 Jason, L. A., Richman, J. A., Rademaker, A. W., Jordan, K. M., Plioplys, A. V., Taylor, R. R.,… Plioplys, S. (1999).
 A community-based study of chronic fatigue syndrome.
 Archives of internal medicine, 159(18), 2129-2137.

 Kidd, S. A., & Kral, M. J. (2005).
 Practicing participatory action research.
 Journal of Counseling Psychology, 52(2), 187-195. https://doi.org/10.1037/0022-0220.127.116.11

 Kosciw, J. G., Palmer, N. A., & Kull, R. M. (2015).
 Reflecting resiliency: Openness about sexual orientation and/or gender identity and its relationship to well-being and educational outcomes for LGBT students.
 American Journal of Community Psychology, 55, 167-178.

 O’Donnell, C. R., & Tharp, R. G. (2012).
 Integrating cultural community psychology: Activity settings and the shared meanings of intersubjectivity.
 American Journal of Community Psychology, 49, 22-30.

 Pinderhughes, E. (1989).
 Understanding race, ethnicity and power: The key to efficacy in clinical practice.
-New York: Basic Books.
+Basic Books.

 Resnicow, K., Braithwaite, R., Ahluwalia, J., & Baranowski, T. (1999).
 Cultural sensitivity in public health: Defined and demystified.
 Ethnicity & Disease, 9, 10-21.